 It begins to get complicated when we consider things that pose an imminent risk to our health or safety.
-Obviously anything poisonous or dangerous is different.
+Obviously, anything poisonous or dangerous is different.
 Mosquitos are coming for your blood.
 Ticks carry diseases.
 Termites eat your house.
 Murder hornets are attacking our beloved honeybees.
 Not everything is innocent haha.

 The fact is, however, most bugs aren’t harming us.
 Bugs were just an exception I made in my mind and I’m not sure why I thought excluding their lives was ethical or okay.
-When we begin to make exceptions through our own biases and judgement on who deserves to live, our ethics begin to blur.
+When we begin to make exceptions through our own biases and judgment on who deserves to live, our ethics begin to blur.